webpack/webpack.js.org/src/content/concepts/module-federation.md

 })();
 ```

-The container might try to provide shared modules, but if the shared module has already been used this will result in a warning and the provided shared module will be ignored.
+The container tries to provide shared modules, but if the shared module has already been used, a warning and the provided shared module will be ignored.
 The container might still use it as a fallback.

 The same way you could dynamically load an A/B test, which provides some newer versions of a shared module.
 T > Ensure you have loaded the container.js file before attempting to dynamically connect a remote container